Cold. Dark. Alone.

 A quarter of Australian men will experience a diagnosed mental health disorder in their lifetime with one in ten males having made a suicide plan in their lifetime.

-For men, navigating their mental health can feel cold, dark and alone.
 Many men live in silence due to the stigma that surrounds mental health broadly, but particularly for men.
 Clearly, we need to change the discourse around how blokes approach their mental health problems.

-So what’s the plan?
 I’m going to undertake an Arctic expedition that symbolises the silent struggle that many Australian men are going through each and every day.
-I will be partnering with a charity that focuses on mental health to raise funds and awareness and help to eliminate the stigma around men’s mental health.
+I will be partnering with and raising funds for MATES in Construction, an organisation dedicated to addressing the very real mental health issues within the construction industry.

 It will be cold.
 It will be dark.
 I will be alone.